 If you're in to food, Vietnam is an absolute gold mine - the French/asian fusion with all-fresh ingredients means it's just absolutely stunning.
 If you go to Hoi An, make sure you eat at Hai Scout cafe and Mango Rooms.

-Have fun! over 10 years ago
+Have fun! almost 11 years ago

 Sapa Markets in the northern mountains - about a day's train trip from Ha Noi.
 Excellent experience with local hill tribes coming down to town to sell wares and produce on the weekends.